peterhinch/micropython-nano-gui/README.md

 # MicroPython nano-gui

 A lightweight and minimal MicroPython GUI library for display drivers based on the `FrameBuffer` class.
+It is portable between a range of MicroPython hosts and display devices.
 Various display technologies are supported, including small color and monochrome OLED's, color TFT's, ePaper and Sharp units.
-The GUI is cross-platform.

 These images, most from OLED displays, fail to reproduce the quality of these displays.
 OLEDs are visually impressive displays with bright colors, wide